Nick Seither

 Nick Seither (born March 2, 1993) is an American former professional football defensive lineman who played in the Arena Football League (AFL) for the Cleveland Gladiators, Albany Empire, and Columbus Destroyers.
-He played college football at Georgetown College in Georgetown, Kentucky and attended Father Stephen T. Badin High School in Hamilton, Ohio.
+He played college football at Georgetown College in Georgetown, Kentucky.

 Early life

 Seither attended Father Stephen T. Badin High School.
 As a junior, Seither was named Second Team All-Division V in Ohio.
 Seither was again named Second Team All-Division V as a senior.

 College career

 Seither played for the Georgetown Tigers from 2011 to 2014.
 He was the team's starter his final three years and helped the Tigers to 37 wins.
 He played in 35 games during his career including 32 starts at defensive end.
 As a senior in 2014, Seither was named a First Team All-American by the American Football Coaches Association.